-Results: The written policies and procedures properly address how purchases are initiated, and the process for preparing and approving purchase orders and requisitions.
-However, there is no mention of what controls are in place to ensure compliance.
+Results: The written policies and procedures address how purchases are initiated and the process for preparing and approving purchase orders and requisitions.
+However, there is no mention of how the vendors are added to the vendor list, controls to ensure compliance with the public bid law, or documentation required to be maintained for all bids and price quotes.